Virginia Tech® home

 Coming soon!

-All VT employees and students are subject to U.S. export and sanctions regulations.
-The physical export outside of the United States of university commodities, software or technology is subject to control under U.S. export control laws and regulations.
-In most cases, university employees may take common items, software and technology subject to the Export Administration Regulations (EAR) outside of the United States under a “No License Required (NLR)” declaration, so long as this property is not exported to the five comprehensively sanctioned countries (Cuba, Iran, Syria, North Sudan, and North Korea).
+All Virginia Tech employees and students are subject to U.S. export and sanctions regulations.
+The physical export outside the United States of university commodities, software, or technology is subject to control under U.S. export control laws and regulations.
+In most cases, university employees may take common items, software, and technology subject to the Export Administration Regulations (EAR) outside of the United States under a “No License Required (NLR)” declaration, provided the items are not exported to comprehensively sanctioned jurisdictions, including Cuba, Iran, North Korea, Syria, or embargoed regions such as Crimea, Donetsk, and Luhansk.

-• Published information, fundamental research, open source software, and other information in the public domain is not subject to these regulations and may be discussed and shared freely.
-We recommend that you do not export confidential/proprietary technical data as it may be subject to export control and may require an export license or other government approval.
+• Published information, fundamental research, open source software, and other information in the public domain are not subject to these regulations and may be discussed and shared freely.
+We recommend that you do not export confidential/proprietary technical data, as it may be subject to export control and may require an export license or other government approval.

 • Please be aware that a number of universities have reported installation of malicious software in employee computers when left unattended in foreign countries.
 If you have reason to believe the computer you take with you (whether your workstation or the OESRC-loaner) has been compromised, please contact OESRC immediately upon your return and prior to connecting the computer to any university networks.